Many varieties of cheese can provide protein and other important nutrients, including mozzarella, blue cheese, and feta, among others.

 Image credit: Eugene Mymrin/Getty Images

-Ricotta is an Italian cheese made from the watery parts of cow, goat, sheep, or Italian water buffalo milk that are left over from making other cheeses.
+Ricotta is an Italian cheese made from the watery parts of the milk of cows, goats, sheep, or Italian water buffalo that are left over from making other cheeses.
 Ricotta has a creamy texture and is often described as a lighter version of cottage cheese.

-The protein in ricotta cheese is mostly whey, a milk protein that contains all of the essential amino acids that humans need to obtain from food (17).
+The protein in ricotta cheese is mostly whey, a milk protein that contains all the essential amino acids that humans need to get from food.

-Whey is easily absorbed and may promote muscle growth, help lower blood pressure, and reduce high cholesterol levels (18, 19, 20).
+Whey is easily absorbed and may promote muscle growth, help lower blood pressure, and reduce high cholesterol levels.

-One review of 22 studies found that supplementing with whey protein reduced levels of triglycerides, total cholesterol, LDL (bad) cholesterol, and hemoglobin A1c, a marker of long-term blood sugar control.
-However, this study focused on whey supplements rather than whey from dairy foods (20).
+One review of 22 studies in people with metabolic syndrome and related conditions suggests that supplementing with whey protein reduced levels of triglycerides, total cholesterol, LDL (bad) cholesterol, and hemoglobin A1C, a marker of long-term blood sugar regulation.

 While ricotta may offer similar benefits, more research on whey from whole foods is needed.